1986 FIFA World Cup: Host selection

+The final draw took place on 15 December 1985 hosted at Televisa San Ángel studios in Mexico City.

 Qualification

 Three teams qualified for the World Cup for the first time: Canada, Denmark and Iraq.
-Canada clinched its spot after winning the final match against Honduras 2–1 in St. John's, Newfoundland.
-Iraq played all their home matches on neutral ground because of the Iran–Iraq War.
+Iraq played all their 'home' matches on neutral ground in Saudi Arabia because of the Iran–Iraq War.
+Canada would not appear again until 2022, and Iraq would not qualify again until the next time the tournament was held in Mexico in 2026.
 South Korea qualified for the first time since 1954, Paraguay for the first time since 1958, Portugal for the first time since 1966, Morocco for the first time since 1970 and Bulgaria and Uruguay for the first time since 1974.
-As of 2022, this was the last time that Hungary and Northern Ireland qualified for the finals, and the only time that Iraq have qualified.
-The Netherlands once again failed to qualify, even though they would go on to win the European Championship only two years later.
+It remains as of 2026 the last appearance of Hungary and Northern Ireland.

+All six previous World Cup-winning nations (Argentina, Brazil, England, West Germany, Italy, and Uruguay) qualified, which held the record of most previous champions at a tournament before the record was broken in 2002 with the addition of France (who won the 1998 tournament) and a second time in 2014 with the addition of Spain (who won the 2010 tournament).

 List of qualified teams

 The following 24 teams qualified for the final tournament.